-The New York Times has been a pioneer of the metered paywall and this year captured over 1 million paying subscribers.
+The New York Times has been a pioneer of the metered paywall and this year captured over 2 million paying subscribers (updated for 2018).

 But the Boston Globe found out something else…

 Don’t nag your readers

 In fact serve up your free articles with no other sales pitch or warning.
 When the reader has read all their free articles and clicks on the next article, then let them know they need to pay to read more.

 It turns out that warning readers of your impending paywall is interruptive and actually causes readers to leave.